change-hi/change-hi.github.io/morea/data-movement/experience-globus.md

 * Tape archive?
 Access them all using just a web browser.

 > Data stored at a different institution?
 At a supercomputing facility?
-All you need is your campus login'
+All you need is your campus login.

 > Globus is a service that makes it easy to move, sync, and share large amounts of data.